bonitasoft/bonita-doc/md/database-configuration-for-business-data.md

 ### Configuration for JBoss

-Edit the `/standalone/configuration/standalone.xml` configuration file and find the `BusinessDataDS` and `NotManagedBizDataDS` data sources definitions.
+Edit the `<JBOSS_HOME>/standalone/configuration/standalone.xml` configuration file and find the `BusinessDataDS` and `NotManagedBizDataDS` data sources definitions.
 The configuration file contains examples for each of the supported RDBMSs to guide you.
 Edit the following settings:

 * For `BusinessDataDS`, update the values of the following settings:
-  * ``: the driver to be used to access your database.
+  * <driver>: the driver to be used to access your database.
 See the RDBMS-specific examples in the configuration file.
-  * ``: combination of serverName + portNumber + databaseName.
+  * <xa-datasource-property name="URL">: combination of serverName + portNumber + databaseName.
 See the examples in the configuration file.
-  * ``: RDBMS user name.
+  * <xa-datasource-property name="User">: RDBMS user name.
-  * ``: RDBMS user password.
+  * <xa-datasource-property name="Password">: RDBMS user password.
-  * ``: `SELECT 1 FROM dual` for Oracle, `SELECT 1` for any other supported RDBMS.
+  * <check-valid-connection-sql>: SELECT 1 FROM dual for Oracle, SELECT 1 for any other supported RDBMS.
-  * ``: must be lower than your RDBMS connection timeout.
+  * <background-validation-millis>: must be lower than your RDBMS connection timeout.
-* For ``, update the values of the following settings:
+* For `<no-tx-datasource>`, update the values of the following settings:
-  * ``: the driver to be used to access your database.
+  * <driver>: the driver to be used to access your database.
 See the RDBMS-specific examples in the configuration file.
-  * ``: combination of serverName + portNumber + databaseName.
+  * <connection-url>: combination of serverName + portNumber + databaseName.
 See the examples in the configuration file.
-  * ``: RDBMS user name.
+  * <user-name>: RDBMS user name.
-  * ``: RDBMS user password.
+  * <password>: RDBMS user password.
-  * ``: `SELECT 1 FROM dual` for Oracle, `SELECT 1` for any other supported RDBMS.
+  * <check-valid-connection-sql>: SELECT 1 FROM dual for Oracle, SELECT 1 for any other supported RDBMS.
-  * ``: must be lower than your RDBMS connection timeout.
+  * <background-validation-millis>: must be lower than your RDBMS connection timeout.
-* In the `` declaration, specify the `` and `` for the driver you specify in the data source definitions.
+* In the `<drivers>` declaration, specify the `<xa-datasource-class>` and `<datasource-class>` for the driver you specify in the data source definitions.
 See the RDBMS-specific examples to find the correct values for your RDBMS.

 **Note:** If you have multiple tenants that use business data objects, you need to declare separate data sources for each tenant.
 Make sure that the values of properties `jndi-name` and `pool-name` are unique.